-He arrived by train from New York in late January, greeted by a large cheering crowd at the depot.
-Met by officials from the White House and the British legation, the prince was soon conveyed to the residence of the British ambassador, Mr. Thornton, where he and his entourage were put up in an elegant set of apartments on the southeast side of the British embassy on the comer of I and 17th st. The rooms were newly furnished in a “magnificent style” fit for royalty.
+In January 1870, Prince Arthur arrived in DC.
+He came in on a train from New York and a large cheering crowd greeted him at the depot.
+Officials from the White House and the British legation met the prince and he went to the British ambassador's residence.
+Prince Arthur and his entourage stayed in an elegant set of apartments on the southeast side of the British embassy on the comer of I and 17th Streets.
+The rooms were newly furnished in a “magnificent style” fit for royalty.

 Everywhere Prince Arthur went he was the toast of the city, the “lion of the capital.”
 His visit to the treasury department was well noted by the female clerks there, the so-called treasury girls.
 Lining the corridors on the Prince's tour through the building, the young ladies had a lot to say about the handsome royal; here's what the Evening Star recorded: